 Interest rates are low and seem likely to remain low for some time.
 It is something we all may have to accept.

-In Australia, the RBA Cash Rate is at a record low 1%, with analysts predicting it will fall further – perhaps to 0.5% by early next year.
-The 10-year government bond has also hit a record low in yield, trading below 1%, only slightly above the 3-year bond.
+In Australia, the RBA Target Cash Rate is at a record low 0.25% and is likely to remain low for some time.
+The 10-year government bond is trading around 0.90% after touching a low in yield of 0.61%.
+The 10-year government bond has also hit a record low in yield, trading below 1% – only slightly above the 3-year bond.

 The impact of rate cuts on investors

 When RBA interest rates drop, bonds and other products linked to this rate can also be impacted – such as term deposit rates and bank savings rates.
 On the plus side, mortgage rates and the cost to borrow money also generally drop.
 So while we celebrate the possibility of a lower mortgage rate, the income we receive on our savings is also likely to drop.
 As is often the case with investing, there’s a bad and a corresponding good that comes with the change in interest rates.

 The relationship between interest rates and bond yields

 A 2019 global survey of individual investors conducted by NATIXIS Investment Managers found that many do not understand how rate movements affect their fixed income investments.
 Only 3% of respondents fully understood the relationship between bonds and interest rates.
 This is significant because of the 77% who invested in bonds, 54% do so to generate income.